Skip to main content

 What I Learned

-• Structure is Freedom: A good structure doesn't slow you down; it speeds you up by making your code easier to reason about and safer to change.
+• Structure is freedom.
+Good structure does not slow me down.
+It speeds me up by making the code easier to reason about and safer to change.

-• Test the Agent, Not the AI: The goal of unit testing here is to verify your agent's logic, error handling, and data transformations—not to test the intelligence of the LLM itself.
+• Test the agent, not the AI.
+The goal of unit testing is to verify the agent's logic, error handling, and data transformations -- not to test the intelligence of the LLM.

-• Start Small: You don't need a complex framework to get started.
-The principles of modularity and testing can be applied to even the simplest agent.
-The example project is under 50 lines of Python.
+• Start small.
+The principles of modularity and testing apply to even the simplest agent.
+My example project is under 50 lines of Python.

 References